Natural gas-fired combined-cycle power plant

-The St. Joseph Energy Center is a 1,400MW greenfield natural gas-fired, combined-cycle power plant (CCPP) proposed to be constructed within the St. Joseph County Economic District 2 in New Carlisle, Indiana, US.
+The St Joseph Energy Center is a 1,425MW greenfield natural gas-fired combined-cycle power plant (CCPP) being constructed within the St Joseph County Economic District 2 in New Carlisle, Indiana, US.

-62% of the project is owned by Ares EIF Group, a subsidiary of Ares Management, 18% by Development Partners Funding and 20% by Toyota Tsusho St. Joseph II.
+50.9% of the project is owned by Ares EIF Group, a subsidiary of Ares Management, 20% by KPIC USA and 29.1% by Toyota Tsusho.

-The project site covers an area of approximately 165 acres.
-The construction of a diesel fire pump foundation, as well as the surveying and geotechnical studies were completed in late-2015, whereas the earthworks were initiated in early-2016.
+The St Joseph Energy Center site covers an area of approximately 165 acres.
+The construction of a diesel fire pump foundation, as well as the surveying and geotechnical studies, were completed in late 2015 and the earthworks were initiated in early 2016.

-Siemens will equip the Phase I power plant with two SGT6-5000F gas turbines, one SST6-5000 steam turbine, as well as three SGen-1000A air-cooled generators.
-Phase II will involve the installation of equal number of gas turbines, steam turbine and air-cooled generators.
+Siemens equipped the phase I power plant with two SGT6-5000F gas turbines, one SST6-5000 steam turbine and three SGen-1000A air-cooled generators.
+Phase II will involve the installation of an equal number of gas turbines, a steam turbine and air-cooled generators.

-The waste heat from the gas turbines will be used to power the steam turbine and for generating additional electricity without using more fuel.
-The heated water, which is the by-product from the process, will be cooled in the cooling towers and will be cycled back to feed the power plant.
+The waste heat from the gas turbines is used to power the steam turbine and generate additional electricity without using more fuel.
+The heated water, which is the by-product from the process, is cooled in the cooling towers and cycled back into the power plant.

-The entire output from the Phase I will be supplied to PJM, a regional transmission organisation (RTO) that serves all or parts of the 13 states in the north-eastern US as well as in Washington D.C.
+The entire output from phase I is supplied to PJM, a regional transmission organisation (RTO) that serves all or parts of the 13 states in the north-eastern US, including Southern Michigan and Indiana.

-To facilitate the connection with the grid, the project will involve the construction of a new substation interconnecting with American Electric Power’s (AEP) Dumont-Olive 345kV line.
+To facilitate the connection with the grid, the project involves the construction of a new substation interconnecting with American Electric Power’s (AEP) Dumont-Olive 345kV line.

-The new substation will be equipped with three 345kV circuit breakers, a 345kV revenue metering system, supervisory control and data acquisition (SCADA) system, and associated equipment.
-The ownership of the inline facilities will be transferred to AEP upon completion of the construction works.
+The new substation is equipped with three 345kV circuit breakers, a 345kV revenue metering system, a supervisory control and data acquisition (SCADA) system, and associated equipment.
+The ownership of the inline facilities was transferred to AEP upon completion of the construction works.

-The overall investment in the project is estimated to reach $500m, which will be financed through both equity and debt.
-Ares EIF Group will contribute 80% and Toyota Tsusho will contribute 20% of the equity capital.
+The overall investment for phase I exceeded $700m, which was financed through both equity and debt.
+Ares EIF Group contributed 80% and Toyota Tsusho contributed 20% of the equity capital.

-BNP Paribas and Credit Agricole are arranging non-recourse debt financing for the project, while Siemens Financial Services has also agreed to support the project with a commitment of $50m.
+BNP Paribas and Credit Agricole arranged non-recourse debt financing for the project while Siemens Financial Services has also agreed to support the project with a commitment of $50m.

-Siemens, the equipment supplier and one of the financiers for the project, will also be involved in providing maintenance services for a period of 25 years.
-It will manufacture the generators and gas turbines at its Charlotte Energy Hub.
+Siemens, the equipment supplier and one of the financiers for the project, is also involved in providing maintenance services for a period of 25 years.
+It manufactured the generators and gas turbines for the CCPP project at its Charlotte Energy Hub.